Mike Krahulik

 Michael Krahulik (/krəˈhuːlɪk/; born September 25, 1977) is an American artist for the webcomic Penny Arcade and co-founder with Jerry Holkins of Child's Play, a charity that organizes toy drives for children's hospitals.
 He goes by the online moniker "Jonathan Gabriel" or "Gabe".
 Krahulik does not physically resemble his comic strip counterpart, as the character was not originally meant to represent him.
+He is from Spokane, Washington.

 Work

 Mike Krahulik credits cartoonist Stephen Silver as a major influence on his drawing style.
 His style has dramatically changed since he began drawing Penny Arcade in 1998.

 Krahulik has done promotional comics for Tom Clancy's Rainbow Six and many other video games.
 He also provided the illustrations for the cover of Agent to the Stars by John Scalzi.
 In his early career he contributed artwork to the Daily Victim, a regular feature that used to run on GameSpy, totaling more than 300 illustrations.
 He has also designed and drawn advertisements, promotional artwork, and pre-order bonuses for several video games, including Assassin's Creed: Revelations, Uncharted 3: Drake's Deception, and others, mostly from Ubisoft.
 Krahulik and Penny Arcade writer Jerry Holkins have archived these projects and keep them within their web page.

-Krahulik also portrays the infamous wizard Jim Darkmagic of the Newhamp Shire Darkmagics (a location deemed much more suitable by gamemaster Chris Perkins than regular New Hampshire) in Acquisitions Incorporated, a Dungeons and Dragons podcast/live show.
-Through this, he and Holkins had the opportunity to play the new release of Dungeons and Dragons Fourth Edition in Seattle for a day with Perkins from Wizards of the Coast, Scott Kurtz of PvP, and Wil Wheaton.
+Krahulik also portrays the infamous wizard Jim Darkmagic of the Newhamp Shire Darkmagics (a location deemed much more suitable by gamemaster Chris Perkins than regular New Hampshire) in Acquisitions Incorporated, a Dungeons & Dragons podcast/live show.
+Through this, he and Holkins had the opportunity to play the new release of Dungeons and Dragons Fourth Edition in Seattle for a day with Chris Perkins from Wizards of the Coast, Scott Kurtz of PvP, and Wil Wheaton.